Barcelona don’t always get their own way in the transfer market…

 It was a big call for the Uruguayan youngster to make.

 After making 54 appearances for Las Palmas, Lemos was sent on loan to Serie A side Sassuolo, playing 12 times before returning to his parent club.
+He has since signed for Fenerbahce on a permanent deal.

 6. Thiago Silva